 News & Events

-All Moorage Tenants must display their 2017 Vessel Registration Decal and must provide a copy of the vessel’s current registration to the Port office in order to comply with Port Rules and Regulations.
+All Moorage Tenants must display their 2018 Vessel Registration Decal Sticker AND must provide a copy of their 2018 Vessel Registration Certificate to the Port Office in order to comply with Port Rules and Regulations.

 From the Executive Director: Port of Kingston Gears Up for 2017

 With 2016 in the rear view mirror, the Port of Kingston can now focus its attention on the road ahead.
 2017 will be a year of planning, creating and rebuilding, starting with the construction phase of our covered moorage roof repair project.
 This important project has been in the works for years, and is now scheduled for early spring.
 This final phase should take about 3 months to complete.
 The Port is extremely fortunate to have this amenity for our tenants, as covered moorage is almost impossible to build in today’s permitting environment.
 This will be the realization of a community investment of over $1.5 million dollars, and will last for decades.